-Royalties payable to the State over and above any taxes
+Royalties Payable to the State Over and Above any Taxes

-Currently, a holder of a mining lease, restricted mining lease or small scale mining license must pay royalty in respect of minerals obtained from its mining operations to the state at the rate to be prescribed by the Minister.
-The existing flat royalty rate of 5%, which was introduced by section 1 of the Minerals and Mining (Amendment) Act, 2010 (Act 794), remains the same until such time as the rate is altered or prescribed.
+Currently, a holder of a mining lease, restricted mining lease or small scale mining license must pay royalty in respect of minerals obtained from its mining operations to the state at the rate of 5% of the total revenue earned from the minerals obtained by the holder.
+The Minerals and Mining (Amendment) Bill, 2014 makes changes to the royalty regime, but the Bill, recently passed by Parliament, has not yet received Presidential assent and subsequent gazetting and is therefore not in the public domain or in force.

-Annual ground rent, as may be prescribed must also be paid to the owner of the land or successors and assigns of the owner except in the case of annual ground rent in respect of mineral rights over stool lands, which should be paid to the Office of the Administrator of Stool Lands.
+Annual ground rents, as may be prescribed must also be paid to the owner of the land or successors and assigns of the owner except in the case of annual ground rent in respect of mineral rights over stool lands, which should be paid to the Office of the Administrator of Stool Lands.

 An annual mineral right fee, payable to the Minerals Commission, may also be prescribed.
+A fee, royalty or other payment which falls due in respect of a mineral right is a debt owed to the Republic and recoverable in Court.

-KENYA kaplan & stratton, advocates
+KENYA KAPLAN & STRATTON, ADVOCATES

+Website address: www.kaplanstratton.com Languages spoken: English, Swahili, Gujarati

+Contacts: Nigel Shaw

-Website address: www.kaplanstratton.com Languages spoken: English, Swahili, Gujarati Contact: Nigel Shaw Address: 9th Floor Williamson House, 4th Ngong Avenue, Upper Hill, Nairobi, Kenya Telephone: +254 (20) 284 1000/273 3919 Email: KS@kapstrat.com
+Address: 9th Floor Williamson House, 4th Ngong Avenue, Upper Hill, Nairobi, Kenya

-What Laws Regulate Mining
+Telephone: +254 (20) 284 1000/273 3919

+Fax: +254 (20) 273 4667 Email: KS@kapstrat.com